- Best Driver for Mid Handicappers – Buying Guide

-Ping did not ignore the impact of a great good drive on the psyche of the golfer.
+They didn’t ignore the impact of a great good drive on the psyche of the golfer.
 After extensive research using computer simulations, they designed a club that resulted in a very satisfying deep muted sound at the time of impact.

 You will be able to shape shots to your preference and situation without too much effort.

-The Speedback is loaded with technology to assist golfers at all levels to optimize their golf game.
+The Speedzone is loaded with technology to assist golfers at all levels to optimize their golf game.
 Cobra has found a solution to the optimum clubhead speed and low center of gravity combination that eluded so many manufacturers for a long time.

 There is a huge selection of shafts available in varying weights and flex designed for every loft combination.

-Lofts available vary between 9º, 10.5º and 12º and can be adjusted upwards and downwards on the hosel by 1.5º.
+Lofts available vary between 9º, 10.5º, and 12º and can be adjusted upwards and downwards on the hosel by 1.5º.

 Cobra designed the large carbon fiber crown head that wraps onto the body with improved aerodynamics.
 This carbon fiber design saved 10 grams on the titanium drivers.
 By making the crown flatter and creating a “tail” that protrudes at the back of the head, Cobra moved the center of gravity right to the back of the head.
-Although this impacts on the aerodynamics it can be offset against the improvement of the center of gravity and overall performance.
+Although this impacts the aerodynamics, it can be offset against the improvement of the center of gravity and overall performance.